ShprAlex/SproutLife/readme/README_motivation.md

 There are several reasons why Sprout Life is exciting:

 - **Open ended evolution** - Sprout Life allows for truly open ended evolution.
 We want to emulate the rise of biological complexity.
 We start with atoms, which in our digital world are pixels on a grid.
 GOL defines a chemistry that governs these atoms.
-Sprout Life makes the chemicals behave more like biological molecules.
-(Sprout Life calls these bio-molecules "organisms", but they are more like very simple proteins.)
-We've tried to design the system so that bigger and more complex structures can always be found, and so that evolution can proceed without limit.
+Sprout Life makes the chemicals behave like biological molecules.
+(Sprout Life calls these bio-molecules "organisms", but they are like very simple proteins).
+We've tried to design the system so that bigger and more complex structures can always arise, and so that evolution can proceed without limit.

 - **Collective behavior, not just individual fitness** - Collective behavior is the driver for evolution within Sprout Life.
 Cellular automata patterns are fragile and sensitive to disruption.
 In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.